libstorage/libstoragemgmt-doc/doc/c_api_user_guide.md

     conn (output, lsm_connect **)
         Output pointer of lsm_connect type.
     timeout (input, uint32_t)
-        Maximum milliseconds of runtime for each method before raising error with LSM_ERR_TIMEOUT.
+        Maximum milliseconds of runtime for each method before returning error with LSM_ERR_TIMEOUT.
 If set to 0, it means no timeout. e (output, lsm_error_ptr *)
         Output pointer of lsm_error_ptr type.
         Please refer to section [Appendix.D.
-Exceptions] for detail. flags (input, lsm_flag)
+Errors] for detail. flags (input, lsm_flag)
         Reserved for future use.
 Should be set as LSM_CLIENT_FLAG_RSVD.
 Returns:
     rc (int)
         LSM_ERR_OK if connection was created without any error.
-        When error found, please retrive error information from output pointer argument 'e'.
+        When error found, please retrieve error information from output pointer argument 'e'.
         Please refer to section [Appendix.D.
-Exceptions] for detail.
+Errors] for detail.
 Capability:
     No capability needed for this method.
-SpecialExceptions:
+SpecialErrors:
     LSM_ERR_PLUGIN_AUTH_FAILED
     LSM_ERR_PLUGIN_IPC_FAIL
     LSM_ERR_PLUGIN_SOCKET_PERMISSION